jjmchew/jjmchew.github.io/vim.md

     - `q` : quit
     - `q!` : quit without saving
     - `wq` : write then quit

+  - `:s/old/new/g` : substitutes 'old' for 'new' on the entire line
+    - `1,20s/old/new/g` : substitutes all occurences between lines 1 and 20
+    - `%s/old/new/g` : change every occurence in the whole file
+    - `%s/old/new/gc` : find every occurence in the whole file, prompt to change

+  - `:! [shell command]` : lets you execute shell commands and return to file editor

+## Settings
   - `:set number` : show line numbers (absolute)
   - `:set nonumber` : hide line numbers
   - `:set relative number` : show relative line numbers